RikaIljina/PortfolioProject3/README.md

 <img src="assets/readme/screen_mission_logs.png" width="600" alt="Screenshot of the terminal with the final mission logs">

 10. After reading the mission logs, the player sees their detailed score as well as the highscore table.
-The player is entered in the highscore table if their score is in the top 10 of all players.
+The player is entered into the highscore table if their score is in the top 10 of all players.

 <img src="assets/readme/screen_highscore.png" width="600" alt="Screenshot of the terminal with the highscore table">